Engidea/FreeRoutingNew/README.md

 At the moment you can run the jar and it is not dependent on the java web start anymore

-I must tell you all that Alfons is great, we should all be grateful to him for FreeROuting
+I must tell you all that Alfons is great, we should all be grateful to him for FreeRouting

+NOTE: This is a new repo since for some misterious reason Github did not show the previous one up

 Damiano